The Lord's Day Evening

 But let me add this, and it becomes obvious as the history unfolds: that although you can impose the rule of law, and although you can introduce civil order within the society, and although you can impose that law according to its strictest interpretation —something which Ezra will do…and Ezra reminds me very much of what Calvin did in Geneva, especially when he came back from Strasbourg in 1541, to reform not just the church, but to reform society.
 Calvin spoke about the office of the magistrate in particular.
 The Westminster divines spoke about the rule of law; not the Old Testament civil law, not the imposition of Old Testament civil law in our modern society, only “whatever the general equity thereof may require,” our Westminster Confession says.
 It's probably the best way to handle that in just one sentence, because it's one of those things that you need to put the lid down on the box as soon as you've opened it, because it's a massive topic.

 But for all that, as you were singing Give Me Jesus, I was thinking of this passage.
 Ezra doesn't come — at least not at this point — with a cordial of the gospel.
 He comes with the bitter dregs of the Law.
-Before they are ready to hear about Jesus, there is so much wrong in Jerusalem and in Judea that first of all they need the sharp end of the Law's whip, so that they might feel in their own souls that they are sinners; that they truly have not only broken civil code, they have broken God's Law.
-And they desperately need a Savior…a Savior who is being typified every day in the sacrifices that were being offered in the temple.
+Before they are ready to hear about Jesus, there is so much wrong in Jerusalem and in Judea that first of all they need the sharp end of the Law's whip, so that they might feel in their own souls that they are sinners And they desperately need a Savior…a Savior who is being typified every day in the sacrifices that were being offered in the temple.

 “Not the labor of my hands